Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

-Paul McCartney discovered young Welsh singer, Mary Hopkin, through her participation in the TV talent show, “Opportunity Knocks”.
+Paul McCartney discovered the young Welsh singer Mary Hopkin after she appeared on the TV talent show, “Opportunity Knocks”.
 For her first recording session, Mary recorded the song “Those Were The Days” which would become a number one hit on the UK Singles Chart.
-Paul produced this session.
+Paul was the producer for this session.

 Well… a long time early, maybe a couple of years ago, I’d first heard “Those Were The Days” when Gene (Raskin) and Francesca, American singers, sang it in the Blue Angel in London and I’d always remembered it.